SpencerBrown/virtualbox-ipxe/README.md

 Create a custom build of the VirtualBox IPXE boot ROM, which includes the bzImage support.
 Support only the `virtio-net` NIC type, to save space and keep under the size limit.

-As long as you define your VirtualBox network adapter used for IPXE booting as `Paravirtualized Network (virtio-net)`, you will be able to boot CoreoS under VirtualBox using IPXE.
+As long as you define your VirtualBox network adapter used for IPXE booting as `Paravirtualized Network (virtio-net)`, you will be able to boot CoreOS under VirtualBox using IPXE.

 # Getting and using the IPXE boot ROM